BastiDood/c-data-structures/README.md

 [CMake]: https://cmake.org/
 [Ninja]: https://ninja-build.org/

-The [Just] (v1.35+) task runner for convenience with [Nushell] (v0.97+) as the cross-platform shell.
-However, it is totally possible to run the commands yourself.
-Consult the [`justfile`] for more details on the raw commands being executed.
+For convenience and widest compatibility, we use the [Just] (v1.35+) task runner with the cross-platform [Nushell] (v0.97+) shell to run common commands.
+However, it is totally possible to run the raw commands yourself.
+Consult the [`justfile`] for more details.

 [Just]: https://just.systems/
 [Nushell]: https://www.nushell.sh/